ondyari/FaceForensics/dataset/README.md

 ![Header](../images/teaser.png)

-If you would like to download the FaceForensics data, please fill out an agreement to the [FaceForensics Terms of Use](http://kaldir.vc.in.tum.de/FaceForensics/webpage/FaceForensics_TOS.pdf) and send it to us at [faceforensics@googlegroups.com](mailto:faceforensics@googlegroups.com).
+If you would like to download the FaceForensics++ data, please fill out an agreement to the [FaceForensics Terms of Use](http://kaldir.vc.in.tum.de/FaceForensics/webpage/FaceForensics_TOS.pdf) and send it to us at [faceforensics@googlegroups.com](mailto:faceforensics@googlegroups.com).
 You will get a link to the download script which will be used throughout this text to obtain the full dataset.
 This includes 977 downloaded videos from youtube, 1000 original extracted sequences that contain a unobstructed face that can be easily tracked, as well as their manipulated versions using our three methods: Deepfakes, Face2Face and FaceSwap.
 We also provide all Deepfakes models.

 There are two ways to get the dataset: you can use the script to download all images or videos or generate most of the data on your own using the scripts provided in this folder which saves quite a bit of bandwidth if you are interested in the raw image material.
 However, you will have to download the Face2Face manipulated videos/images as there is no publicly available implementation to generate them from scratch.